pfsense/docs/source/development/executing-command-line-commands-using-the-web-interface.rst

-Commands that run indefinitely, such as **ping** without a count or **tcpdump** without a limit set will never stop or return output, and will be left running indefinitely in the backgound until they are manually killed.
+Commands that run indefinitely, such as **ping** without a count or **tcpdump** without a limit set will never stop or return output, and will be left running indefinitely in the background until they are manually killed.

 Interactive commands, such as *vi* will fail similarly, or may exit due